cannatag/ldap3/python3-ldap/docs/sphinx/source/connections.rst

 * auto_bind: True if auto_bind is active else False
 * tls_started: True if the Transport Security Layer is active
 * usage: metrics of connection usage
+* lazy: connection will defer open and bind until another LDAP operation is requested

 Simple Paged search
 -------------------